-Cornwall has the lion's share of the SWCP, which Lonely Planet recently ranked as being alongside the world's most awe-inspiring trails.
-So, you can visit Cornwall knowing you'll not be disappointed.
+Cornwall has the lion's share of the SWCP, which Lonely Planet ranks as being alongside the world's most awe-inspiring trails.
+So, you can visit Cornwall knowing you'll never be disappointed.
 But of course, 300 miles is a fraction too long for an afternoon stroll.
 So here at the Pentire, we thought we'd present you with some suggested routes along our little section:

 Bedruthan Steps (0.7 miles - Easy)